imedu-vr/hubs-docs/azure_hubs_ce_installation.md

 5) Update your cluster by running the render and apply scripts `bash render_hcce.sh && kubectl apply -f hcce.yaml` (note: this will only apply the changes)

 6) You should now have persistent storage.
 You can find it in the Azure portal, under `Kubernetes service`  > `Storage`

-Some thoughts / things to consider:

-* For production it is better to consider to use an external database service.
-Then is easier to scale and you can leverage tools like backup and restore

-* It depends a bit on our setup, but when we share a disk for multiple pods, one pod might be on a different node then the other.
-Secondly, we've seen when deleting a pod the new pod can't claim the connection while the old one is not released in time.
-Not sure if this was due to another error, but needs to be monitored

-* A more stable solution could be to use persistent volume claims that are open to multiple connections, however not all storage classes support ReadWriteMany, so it can be a bit tricky to set up a working storage class.
-Also, you need to explicitely activate 'shared' connections on the storage class, before you can create a persistent volumen claim for the class that has policy 'ReadWriteMany'.

 ## Open ports for the Dialog server (audio/speech)